25-prerak/Anime-Recommendation/README.md

 # Anime-Recommendation

+Recommend a list of animes to the user, which one would like by using the reviews of the said user for the animes one watched previously.

-Please refer to the project_report file.
+For futher detailed information please refer to the project_report file.